nicksellen/dotfiles/README.md

 * allows arbitary git commands on repo (e.g. add remotes anyway you like)
 * tag entries for inclusion by os/hostname/architecture (coming soon)
 * include whole directory trees (coming soon)
+* not very mature - use at your own risk

 ## installation